archmangler/t-agent/README.md

 7. Implement a GUI using Tkinter or a web interface.
 8. Add multi-threading support for performance monitoring in the background.
 9. Integrate additional APIs (e.g., weather, calendar) to extend assistant functionality.

+* Raise the bar:

+10. Rewrite this agent with reduced reliance on existing frameworks and APIs
+11. Use your own custom written LLM, fin tuned on data from your local machine
+12. Rewrite the agent in another language: Golang, Rust, C, C++
+13. Empower the agent to recommend technical performance tuning configuration changes to the local machine
+14. Add a security feature for baselining performance for detection of security anomalies
+15. Make the agent "multi-agent", splitting it into a team of smaller, collaborating agents using A2A
+16. Integrate MCP into the collective agent to make the agent extensible via MCP
+17. Tune the codebase to be as minimal as possible
+18. Develop an MLOps solution to ensure full CI/CD management of the codebase and the fine-tuning data for the agent.
+19. Include a feature to swap between LLMaaS (OpenAi, DeepSeek, Mistral etc ...)
+20. Make the LLM fully local

 ---